superherojs/superherojs/CONTRIBUTING.md

 ## Contributing Guidelines

-* Each Pull Request should only contain one addition, change or delete.
+* Each Pull Request should only add, change or delete one resource.
-* There shouldn't be any duplicate issues.
-Make sure to see already closed issues.
+* Make sure to check already closed issues, so we don't get duplicate issues.
-* Pull Requests with additions should describe why the resource is awesome and why it would be a great addition to the site.
+* If you want to add a resource it's far easier to get it approved if you describe why the resource is awesome and why it would be a great addition to the site.
 Please share with us what you learned from it and what others can learn.
-* We will strive to keep the quality of our resources up, and with that we try to not have many overlapping resources.
+* We will strive to keep the quality of our resources up, and we prefer to not have many overlapping resources.
 Maybe another resource is better than what we all ready have?
 * Be amazing and help us create a great set of resources to help others getting into Javascript.

 ## Some Topics We're Interested In